Modizy/ImageServer/README.md

 # ImageServer

 On the Fly Image Processing Server.
-Not meant for production.

 ### Source